Dan mladosti (Youth Day or Day of Youth) was one of the biggest holidays in socialist Yugoslavia, and it continues to be commemorated today.

 In Belgrade, a performance by Lepa Brena of “Živela Jugoslavija” (Long Live Yugoslavia).

-Dan mladosti, 1986
+Dan mladosti 1986

-A long TV report:
+A long TV documentary:

 Dan Mladosti After Yugoslavia

 “[T]he scenarios at these mass events are standardized:* the participants connote Tito’s times, including through their appearance, gestures and salutations (e.g. a “Partisan fighter’s” clenched fist, or the “military” salute accompanied with the cry Death to Fascism, Freedom to the People!).
 Some participants (including children) wear uniforms or partial uniforms once worn by Partisan fighters, the armed forces or Tito’s pioneers, then medals, red stars, red scarfs or badges with Broz’s image; others come in civilian but solemn clothes.
 They fly Yugoslav and Party flags and banners, while the panegyrics by domestic and foreign speakers receive loud applause and cheers such as True! or Long Live Comrade Tito.

 “Participants address each other as comrade, the applause is accompanied by the chanting of Tito’s name, people take photographs by Broz’s sculptures and in front of memorial spaces, and loudspeakers broadcast his speeches (particularly those in which he warned against intra-country antagonism!) and Partisan/Yugoslav songs.
 Sometimes his impersonators (for example Ivo Godnić) or folklore groups take part in the program.